AbuTalha3/hello-react-front-end/README.md

 ## 📖 React App <a name="about-project"></a>

 **React App** is the user-facing component of the application.
-It integrates with the Rails API, making asynchronous calls to fetch and display random greetings to users..<br>**Here is the [link](https://github.com/AbuTalha3/hello-rails-back-end/tree/feature-back-end) for the backend.**
+It integrates with the `Rails API`, making asynchronous calls to fetch and display random greetings to users..<br>**Here is the [link](https://github.com/AbuTalha3/hello-rails-back-end/tree/feature-back-end) for the backend.**

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-- [React](https://react.dev/) - React is a JavaScript library used for building the frontend of the application.
+- [React](https://react.dev/) - React is a JavaScript library used for building the `front end` of the application.

 <!-- FEATURES -->